nguefackuriel/Cassava-Disease-Clasification-Challenge/README.md

 We obtained an accuracy of 91.34% on the private leaderboard and occupied the 2nd position.

-The project was done in collaboration with
+The project was done in collaboration with [Binta Sow](https://github.com/BintaSOW1)

 This [link](https://www.kaggle.com/competitions/ammi-2023-convnets/overview) brings you to the Hackathon website on kaggle.